Zaheen Shah Taji

-Baba Zaheen Shah Yousufi Taji (1902 – 23 July 1978), born Muhammad Tuaseen, was a great Pakistani sufi of the Indian sub-continent as well as an Urdu poet, philosopher and scholar of high repute.
+Baba Zaheen Shah Yousufi Taji (1902 – 23 July 1978), born Muhammad Tuaseen, was a Pakistani Sufi Urdu poet, philosopher and scholar.

 Biography

 He was born in Jhunjhunu, Rajasthan, British India.
 He was in the direct lineage of the Islamic Caliph Umar Farooq and was adapted in Chishtia he was also part of family of Great sufi Saint Khawaja Hameed uddin Nagori who adopt order of Sufism by Syed Muhammad Moinuddin Chishti Ajmeri.
 Zaheen Shah Taji was the disciple of Baba Yousuf Shah Taji, who was disciple of Tajuddin Baba of Nagpur.

+His maternal grandson was Mazhar Ali, one of the most important actors on Pakistan television during the 1980s and the 1990s.

 Literary skill

 He has written many books and Ghazals in Urdu language while he knew Persian, Arabic, English and Hindi languages as well.
 He used Zaheen as a pen name in his poetry.

 Works and influence

 Zaheen Shah Baba translated two important works of Ibn Arabi Fusus-ul-Hukm and Fatuhat al-Makiyyah and also translated Al-Hallaj's Kitab-ut-Tawaseen in Urdu amongst many other books in Urdu and Persian the most prominent being the Taj-ul-Auliya (biography of Baba Tajuddin of Nagpur.

 Prominent scholars who used to attend his gatherings were Maulana Mahir-ul-Qadri, Prof. A. B. A. Haleem, Prof. Karrar Hussain, Maulana Kausar Niazi, Hasrat Kasganjvi, Jaun Elia, Faiz Ahmad Faiz, Ahmad Faraz, Raghib Muradabadi, Ilyas Ishqui, Abul Khair Kashfi, Josh Malihabadi, Rais Amrohvi and Syed Muhammad Taqi.

-His poetry books Āyāt-i Jamāl, Lam Aat-e-Jamal, Jamal-e-Ayyaat, Ajmaal-e-Jamaal are vary famous in the Urdu poetry circles.
-He had also written a book about his grand Pir-o-Murshid Hazarat baba Tajuddin Auliya Nagpuri's life and events with the name of Tajul Auliya.
-His Books in pdf format are available on Internet which can be linked through face book page of Baba Zaheen Shah Taji (RA) Foundation.
+His poetry books Āyāt-i Jamāl, Lam Aat-e-Jamal, Jamal-e-Ayyaat, Ajmaal-e-Jamaal are very famous in the Urdu poetry circles.
+He had also written a book titled Tajul Auliya about his grand Pir-o-Murshid Hazrat Tajuddin Auliya Nagpuri's life and events.
+His books in pdf format are available on Internet which can be linked through the Facebook page of Baba Zaheen Shah Taji (RA) Foundation.